100,000+ US savers

 What is a CD ladder and how do I build one?

 A CD ladder spreads investments across multiple CDs with different maturity dates.
 Example: Split $10,000 into 5 CDs: 1-year, 2-year, 3-year, 4-year, 5-year.
 As each matures, reinvest at the longest term.
-This provides: 1) Annual access to funds, 2) Higher average rates, 3) Protection against rate changes.
-Our calculator helps plan your ladder strategy.
+This provides annual access to funds and higher average rates.

 What's the difference between CD interest rate and APY?